 PayPal was one of the first companies to use a “human verification system.”

 In 2002, Max Levchin was named to the MIT Technology Review as Innovator of the Year and one of the top 100 innovators in the world under the age of 35.
 Indeed, by that age, he had already co-founded five major Internet and software companies like PayPal and helped start other Internet giants such as Yelp.

 Levchin’s entry into the United States was far from ideal, however.
 He arrived in Chicago with his family in 1991 seeking political asylum from Ukraine, which was then part of the Soviet Union.
 But such a drastic change in his life did not deter him from pursuing his dreams.

 What made PayPal unique was that it was one of the first companies to use a “human verification system” that requires users to enter numbers from a distorted picture.
-Such a system is now mundane to Internet users, yet it helped PayPal rise above its competitors.
-In 2002, eBay was in need of a secure payment system and acquired PayPal for $1.5 billion.
+Such a system is now mundane to Internet users, yet it helped PayPal rise above its competitors. eBay, which was founded by fellow immigrant entrepreneur Pierre Omidyar, needed a secure payment system and acquired PayPal for $1.5 billion in 2002.
 After that, many of PayPal’s competitors went out of business.
-In 2015, PayPal separated from eBay with it’s second initial public offering (IPO) valued at $46.6 billion.
+In 2015, PayPal separated from eBay with its second initial public offering (IPO) valued at $46.6 billion.
 That year, the company processed 4.9 billion payments for 118 million active customers in 202 countries.

 Levchin went on to found the media-sharing service Slide and helped jumpstart Yelp, the world’s most popular review site.
 He collaborated on a book titled The Blueprint (2012) that calls for a revival of world innovation, a subject on which Levchin is an expert.